 This is an easy first step: If the file name extension is incorrect, then you can fix it and upload the file in the correct format.
 If it is correct, move on to the next step.

 If you are running a multisite installation — a network of sites that all share the same WordPress installation core files — then you can easily add more allowed file types.

-Just click Settings > Network Settings in your dashboard, and scroll down to Upload Settings.
-Then, in the input field next to Upload file types, add the extensions for the file types you want to upload.
+To add a file type, click Settings > Network Settings in your dashboard, then scroll down to Upload Settings.
+In the input field next to Upload file types, add the extension for the file type you want to upload.
+Then, save your changes.

-If you are running a single-site WordPress installation, then you won’t have this option in your settings.
-So you’ll have to try one of the steps below.
+If you are running a single-site WordPress installation, you won’t have this option in your settings.
+You’ll need to try one of the steps below.

 3. Edit your wp-config.php file to upload any file type.

-It’s a relatively simple process, but as a best practice, you should always make a backup of your wp-config.php file before editing.
-That’s because even a small error in the file can make your site inaccessible.
+It’s relatively simple to do this, but as a best practice, you should always make a backup of your wp-config.php file before editing.
+Even a small error in the file can make your site inaccessible.